Programs : Brochure

-Credit/Registration: Students will be registered for AE T480 / AE 580 / WEST T480: Responsive Urban Environments for 3 credits as part of their fall term course load.
-Students must leave room for the 3 credits in their credit load when registering for fall term, or will be billed for credits exceeding the 20 credit maximum.
+Credit/Registration: Students will be registered for AE T480 / AE 580: Responsive Urban Environments for 3 credits as part of their summer term course load.
+Students must leave room for the 3 credits in their credit load when registering or will be billed for credits exceeding the 20 credit maximum.
 The 3 summer term credits are not optional.
 Graduate students will be billed for 3 Drexel credits at their normal rate.
 Freshmen and graduating seniors will be billed for 3 summer term credits if participating.

 Pre-requisite: None.
 All undergraduate and graduate majors are welcome to apply for this program.